|2020–21 expenditure ($'000)

 Regional IWM Knowledge Hub

-Development of a Regional IWM Knowledge Hub that is being actively used by regional Forums to facilitate collaboration and share knowledge such as case studies, guidelines and learning materials.
+Development of an IWM Knowledge Hub for regional Victorian Forums and for Metropolitan Melbourne Forums that is being actively used by regional Forums to facilitate collaboration and share knowledge such as case studies, guidelines and learning materials.

-The development and initiation of co-funded, regionally based IWM Officer positions will help overcome the practical challenges and barriers to implementing IWM in regional Victoria.
+The development and initiation of co-funded, regionally based IWM Officer positions is helping to overcome the practical challenges and barriers to implementing IWM in regional Victoria.

-One IWM Officer has been employed, 2 are currently being recruited and a further 2 positions are being negotiated.
+Five IWM Officers have been employed, and one is currently being recruited and a further two positions are being negotiated.

 Our grants program now includes a dedicated, non-competitive, flexible funding stream for Traditional Owner Groups.
 This stream was adopted in 2021 in acknowledgement of the structural inequity and barriers that government systems can create for Traditional Owners, and with the aim of supporting self-determination and leadership of Traditional Owner Groups in the IWM space.

-The program has continued strengthening partnerships, capacity building and collaboration with local government, Traditional Owners, urban planning partners and the water sector.
+The program has continued strengthening partnerships, capacity building and collaboration with local government, Traditional Owners, urban planning partners and water corporations.

 Central and Gippsland Region Sustainable Water Strategy (SWS)

-Significant policy work to support the integration of water-related liveability outcomes in land use planning decisions has resulted from this work and will continue in subsequent EC5 years.
+Significant policy work to support the integration of water-related liveability outcomes in land use planning decisions has resulted from this work and continues in subsequent years.

 COVID-19 building works stimulus package